Roeiazran/Procedural-programming/4-In-A-Row/README.md

 > ./a.out

-To test the additional features code in copy the following code into the file:
+To test the additional features copy the following code into the file:

 ```
 int main() {